aws/aws-iot-device-sdk-java-v2/samples/Android/AndroidKeyChainPubSub/README.md

 [**Return to main sample list**](../../README.md)

-This sample uses the Android KeyChain and the
-[Message Broker](https://docs.aws.amazon.com/iot/latest/developerguide/iot-message-broker.html)
-for AWS IoT to send and receive messages through an MQTT connection using MQTT5.
+This sample uses the [Android KeyChain](https://developer.android.com/reference/android/security/KeyChain) and the [Message Broker](https://docs.aws.amazon.com/iot/latest/developerguide/iot-message-broker.html) for AWS IoT to subscribe to a topic and then send and receive messages through an MQTT connection using MQTT5.

 MQTT5 introduces additional features and enhancements that improve the development experience with MQTT.
 You can read more about MQTT5 in the Java V2 SDK by checking out the [MQTT5 user guide](../../../documents/MQTT5_Userguide.md).